albush/cszsa.com/content/privateshows.md

 It's about meeting your needs for fast, fun, clean entertainment.
 We offer ComedySportz Match, ComedySportz Half-Court and ComedySportz Exhibition formats, something for almost every budget.
 Need something out of the ordinary?
 Just ask!
 Need a location?
 We've got one, and we know about some great spaces around the metro area, too.

+---

+## CSz Business Training.
+Because work is more than numbers.

+> Customer Service.
+Leadership.
+Communications Skills.
+Soft Skills.
+Agility.
+Employee Engagement.

+As CSz performers, we use our improvisation skills onstage to get people laughing.
+Conveniently, offstage, we use them to run a successful business.
+We specialize in teaching people HOW to use improvisation techniques in their work lives.
+We teach the essential, yet often overlooked or discarded, communication and listening skills that will consistently improve the quality of your work, home and social relationships.
+We call this **Applied Improvisation**.

+Contact us for more information about creating your own personalized corporate training program.

+<a href="/#contact" class="button special">Contact Us</a>

+### Customer Service

+> What if your employees were empowered to make customer service an opportunity instead of a cost?

+The top of your game is not your rulebook, nor your script, nor what you did with the last customer.
+It's improvisation - a highly refined system of observing, connecting and responding.
+We apply improv to these areas:

+- Listening with focus
+- Accepting circumstances
+- Empathy with Customers
+- Supporting the Team - making others look good
+- Letting Go of preconceived roles and roadblocks
+- Sharing mistakes - and shaking them off
+- Saying YES, AND...
+- Finding where we're needed without direction
+- Awareness of the Big Picture

+And while we help your people become more effective, we're bonding them together, engaging them and helping you retain them.

+Workshops range from two hours to multiple days to a series over several weeks.
+Let us know what you need.
+We'd love to help you get your service to the next level.

+---

 Please contact us at (210) 338-0279 or email us at <a href="mailto:info@cszsa.com">info@cszsa.com</a> for more details